 You can choose to use the stairs once or twice a day.
 For example, you can take the stairs when heading to/coming back from lunch.
-Or you can decide to only use the stairs at the start and end of the workday, either way, saving energy is healthy and easy with this simple tip.
+Or you can decide to only use the stairs at the start and end of the workday; either way, saving energy is healthy and easy with this simple tip.

 Of course, this applies if you don't work in the mid to top levels of a high-rise building.
-If your office space is between the first and 5th floor, then choosing to use the stairs once a day can contribute to reducing the energy consumption levels of the building.
+If your office space is between the first and 5th floors, then choosing to use the stairs once a day can contribute to reducing the energy consumption levels of the building.

 Start making a difference by turning off all your devices before leaving for the day.
 Switching off the lights and appliances at the end of a day's work can save your company electricity and energy costs.
 If you're not in management, speak to someone to make this an official or unofficial part of your energy efficiency policy.

 We should take good care of the devices used in the office.
 Many employees keep their laptops plugged in from the moment they get to the office until it is time to close.
 Make a note to disconnect your chargers from the plug and switch them off.

 Not only will this practice consume more electricity than needed, but it can also reduce the lifetime value of laptop batteries.
 This means more e-waste is generated over time, and more money is wasted replacing parts.

 You can also lengthen the time between charges by using your devices in energy-saving mode.